ibnuda/fpmortals/manuscript/complete.md

 yang berbeda untuk menangani elemen dari XML, yang mungkin berupa banyak bagian, tergantung bila tipe kita mempunyai `Semigroup`, `Monoid`, ataupun tidak sama sekali.

-A> Many developers believe XML is simply a more verbose form of JSON, with angle A> brackets instead of curlies.
-However, an attempt to write a round trip converter A> between `XNode` and `JsValue` should convince us that JSON and XML are different A> species, with conversions only possible on a case-by-case basis.
-A>
 A> Banyak pengembang yang percaya XML hanya bentuk lebih lantung dari JSON dengan A> kurung sudut sebagai pengganti kurung kurawal.
 Namun, hanya dengan sebuah percobaan A> penulisan pengubah bolak balik antara `XNode` dan `JsValue` bisa meyakinkan